Ocean Advocate Says Those Watery Depths Hold Solutions

 To Earth’s Most Alarming Challenges

-At a time when the world faces a multitude of potential calamities – ranging from climate change to a struggling oil industry to rapid population growth – the solution could be all around us.
+First of all, we are at a time when the world faces a multitude of potential calamities.
+I mean ranging from climate change to a struggling coal industry looking for bailout to rapid population growth.
+However, the solution could be all around us.

-Water, the world’s most valuable element, is the key ingredient to solving Earth’s most vexing problems, says Peter Neill, director of the World Ocean Observatory (www.worldoceanobservatory.org) and author of “The Once and Future Ocean: Notes Toward a New Hydraulic Society.”
+Now Water is the world’s most valuable element.
+It is the key ingredient to solving Earth’s most vexing problems.
+Even says Peter Neill who is director of the World Ocean Observatory (www.worldoceanobservatory.org).
+He is also author of “The Once and Future Ocean: Notes Toward a New Hydraulic Society.”

-It’s urgent that we stop lamenting our current condition and start focusing on doing something about it, he says.
+It’s so urgent that we stop lamenting our current condition.
+Because we must start focusing on doing something about it.
+Peter also made these comments.

 He says Earth’s population – at 7.4 billion and counting – is putting extraordinary demands on the planet’s resources, which means it’s crucial that the world’s leaders and its citizens need to look to the ocean and the water cycle as vital resources that must be protected.
 Neill offers these reasons why that precious water holds the solution to humankind’s survival:

-• Water is everywhere and is essential for life.
+Water is everywhere and is essential for life.
 Water covers 70 percent of the Earth.
-It exists in the ocean, in the atmosphere, on and in the Earth and even in the human body, Neill says.
-“Without it, regardless of how rich or poor we are, what economic class we’re from, or the color of our skin, we die,” he says.
+It exists in the ocean, in the atmosphere, on and in the Earth.
+I mean it’s even in the human body.
+So without water and regardless of economic class or the color of our skin; because we die!